Enterprise Change Management

-Enterprise Change Management can be described in a number of ways:
+Enterprise change management can be described several ways:

 Institutionalizing change management takes a concerted effort.
 It requires resources, budget, time and commitment.
 It requires treating and managing "institutionalizing change management" as a project and as a change.
 It is not enough to simply apply change management over and over; there must be a fundamental shift and charter to make great change management the norm.

 When this shift occurs, change initiatives are more successful and the organization as a whole achieves greater financial and strategic success.
-Prosci’s Enterprise Change Management suite provides organizations the direction, research, thought leadership and tools necessary for creating breakthrough performance by building change management as an organizational core competency.
+Prosci provides organizations the direction, research, thought leadership and tools necessary for creating breakthrough performance by building change management as an organizational core competency.

 Effective change management on a particular project or initiative drives greater benefit realization.
 A growing body of data shows that there is a direct correlation between more effectively managing the people side of change and meeting project objectives on time and on budget.